matronyme2/Custom-Phyrebird-Theme/README.md

 # Custom-Phyrebird-Theme

-This is the version of the Phyrebird's theme I'm working on.
+This is the modified version of StepP1+ using Phyrebird theme I'm working on.
 I am not related to the main project and its team, but I wanted to modify it too.
+It contains the whole game, since I've changed some screens and content

 ## Key features
 - The ScreenSelectMusic timer is set to 90, but is now actually counting 135 seconds, as Phoenix uses 1.5s for each timer tick instead of 1s.